 Iowa painter sticks to his roots

-Upon returning to Iowa, Wood began teaching art at the University of Iowa in Iowa ciry.
+Upon returning to Iowa, Wood began teaching art at the University of Iowa in Iowa City.
 Here, he produced a striking body of work derived from the rolling farmland community, located near where he lived.
 Painted in 1930, American Gothic has become one of the most well-known paintings in the world.
-It is also one of the most parodied paintings around.
-Today, the original can sometimes be viewed at the Art Institute in Chicago.
-Besides his famous masterpiece, Wood created a fascinating body of work before dying one day before his 50th birthday.
-This includes not only other paintings on canvas, but also many black and white and hand-colored lithographs.
+It is also one of the most parodied paintings.

 Furthermore, American Gothic brought instant fame to the Iowan artist, making him a spokesman for the Regionalist art movement that would characterize the Great Depression.
 For Wood, the completion of American Gothic, marked an artistic transition into a more mature period.
 Ultimately, this final stage of Wood's life would only last until 1942, when his untimely death from cancer took away one of America's most popular painters.

 Though often considered part of the American Regionalism that characterized pre-WWII American art, Grant Wood's visual world runs much deeper than just portraying life in and around an Iowa farm.
 Though it should be noted that Grant Wood once said that he “got all his best ideas for painting while milking a cow.”
 After Wood completed American Gothic in 1931, he became the de facto spokesman for regionalism, which he said that “…regional art rests upon the idea that different sections of the U.S. should compete with one another just as Old World cities competed in the building of Gothic cathedrals."